avikivity/cpp-std-proposals/std-constructor.md

 of that can be done directly to class constructors; a helper function must be used to "downgrade" the constructor into a function.

-The proposed `std::construct<>` is a utility function object that provides a convenient, generic mechanism to convert a constructor overload set into a function object, thereby allowing all the existing tooling for function objects to be brought to bear on it.
+The proposed `std::constructor<>` is a utility function object that provides a convenient, generic mechanism to convert a constructor overload set into a function object, thereby allowing all the existing tooling for function objects to be brought to bear on it.